What are you searching for?

 harbour beaches and swimming enclosures

 This tiny cove is part of the Manly to Spit walk, but you can also park nearby and walk down for a swim.
 Be warned, there are some steep, worn stairs to get you down to this beach.
-But once you’re down there, you will be treated to a secluded little beach, which even has its own waterfall as well!
+But once you’re down there, you will be treated to a secluded little beach, which even has its own waterfall!
 There are no cafes or toilets nearby, so you will need to come prepared with the kids!

 • Address: 15 Ogilvy Road, Clontarf